 Body Worn Cameras

-The first phase of a proof of concept for Body Worn Cameras (BWC) for An Garda Síochána and the supporting Digital Evidence Management System (DEMS) is taking place in Dublin City Centre.
+The first phase of a proof of concept for Body Worn Cameras (BWC) for An Garda Síochána and the supporting Digital Evidence Management System (DEMS) is taking place in Dublin City Centre and Limerick.
+Gardaí in Dublin are using Axon Body 4 cameras and Gardaí in Limerick are using Sigma Reveal cameras.

 The Report of the Commission on the Future of Policing in Ireland (CoFPI) was published in September 2018.
 It contains 10 key principles for the future of policing, in which it provides that policing must be “adaptive, innovative and cost effective”.
 The report recommended that An Garda Síochána should make digital transformation, and investment in same, a priority in order to modernise the service.
 Further, that they should create a digital strategy which could, inter alia, enhance the front line capability and facilitate inter-agency cooperation.